 If you love the vintage look for your bathroom, then consider an antique clawfoot tub built for today’s modern plumbing.
 Choose from dual, rolltop and slipper models that are contoured for lumbar support.
 Clawfool tub styles range from simple ball and clawfoot models to opulent styles that make a statement all their own.
-Clawfoot tubs are produced in a variety of styles and foot finish options.
+Clawfoot tubs are produced in a variety of styles and foot finish options and introduce charm to a cottage style bathroom.

 Acrylic tubs are crafted from high-quality cast acrylic with a bonded construction which provides a high-gloss shine inside and out.
 Acrylic clawfoot tubs maintain the look and integrity of a traditional cast iron tub but are lighter, warmer and smoother, and will not rust or crack over time.
 The non-porous interior surface will not stain, discolor, or retain any odors.
 It also cleans easily with a warm, soapy cloth – use no harsh abrasives which may damage the tub finish.